Kaikōura: Hutton's shearwater

 The Hutton's shearwater (Puffinus huttoni) or Kaikōura tītī is an endangered seabird in the family Procellariidae.
-It is found in waters around Australia and New Zealand but it only breeds in the Seaward Kaikōura Range in New Zealand.
+It is found in waters around Australia and New Zealand, but it only breeds in the Seaward Kaikōura Range in New Zealand.
 It is the only seabird in the world that breeds in an alpine environment.
 Nests have been found at elevations from 1200 to 1800 metres.
 The Kowhai Valley and Shearwater Stream Important Bird Area contains the only two remaining alpine breeding colonies.
 An artificial colony was established in a protected area on the Kaikōura peninsula as a conservation measure, after six other colonies were wiped out by feral pigs.
 The birds fly at night, but can become disoriented by bright lights.
-Fledglings are particularly vulnerable, and can crash-land on roads in the town.
+Fledglings are particularly vulnerable and can crash-land on roads in the town.
 They are usually unable to take off again, making them vulnerable to being run over by vehicles or succumbing to predation by dogs or cats.
-Conservation organizations in Kaikōura rescue stranded birds for later release, and advocate for reduced lighting.
+Conservation organisations in Kaikōura rescue stranded birds for later release and advocate for reduced lighting.

 Red-billed gull

-The Red-billed gull also known as tarāpunga, is native to New Zealand.
+The Red-billed gull, also known as tarāpunga, is native to New Zealand.
 The Kaikōura peninsula has one of the three largest breeding colonies of these gulls, but the local population is in significant decline.
 In contrast, there has been an increase in the population of Red-billed gulls at the breeding colony at Otago Peninsula, where there is control of mammalian predators.

 Little penguin

 The Little penguin or kororā is found along the Kaikōura coastline.
-These birds are vulnerable to becoming entangled in fishing nets, and while on land are vulnerable to vehicle impact and predation by rats and domestic dogs.
+These birds are vulnerable to becoming entangled in fishing nets, and while on land, are vulnerable to vehicle impact and predation by rats and domestic dogs.
 In a recent survey of 75 km of Kaikōura coastline, the only breeding colony located was in fragmented areas around the southern part of the Kaikōura peninsula.

 Shorebirds

 Banded dotterel

-The Double-banded plover, known in New Zealand as the banded dotterel or pohowera, is a species of bird in the plover family that nests on stony beaches around the Kaikōura peninsula and South Bay.
+The double-banded plover, known in New Zealand as the banded dotterel or pohowera, is a species of bird in the plover family that nests on stony beaches around the Kaikōura peninsula and South Bay.
 The species is listed as Nationally Vulnerable.
 Breeding success of banded dotterels at Kaikōura has been severely affected by predation from cats.
 A community-driven action plan is being developed to protect the habitat of nesting shorebirds at South Bay, with support from Environment Canterbury, Kaikōura District Council, University of Canterbury and Te Rūnanga o Kaikōura.